 - HPR 1111 GENERAL ACTIVITIES--This course is designed to give students a modern concept of physical education and recreations by developing body skills.
 It includes individual and team sports, rhythms and recreational activities and is divided into units that coincide with the regular nine weeks school term according to the season, each unit complete within itself.
 Two hours; 1 credit. - HPR 1121 GENERAL ACTIVITIES--Same description as HPR 1111.
-Two hours; 1 credit. - HPR 1131 VARSITY SPORTS--Participation in varsity sport.
-1 credit. (name sport) - HPR 1141 VARSITY SPORTS--Participation in varsity sport.
+Two hours; 1 credit. - HPR 1131 VARSITY SPORTS--Participation in \\\\\\ varsity sport.
+1 credit. \\\\\\ (name sport) - HPR 1141 VARSITY SPORTS--Participation in \\\\\ varsity sport.
+1 credit. (name sport)

-1 credit. (name sport) - HPR 1213 PERSONAL AND COMMUNITY HEALTH--Application of principles and practices of healthful living to the individual and community; major health problems and mutual responsibilities of home, school, and health agencies.
+- HPR 1213 PERSONAL AND COMMUNITY HEALTH--Application of principles and practices of healthful living to the individual and community; major health problems and mutual responsibilities of home, school, and health agencies.
 Three hours; 3 credits. - HPR 1223 PERSONAL AND COMMUNITY HEALTH--A continuation of HPR 1213.
-Three hours; 3 credits. - HPR 1313 INTRODUCTION TO HEALTH, PHYSICAL EDUCATION & RECREATION--Introduction to the objective, literature, and organizations of the profession.
+Three hours; 3 credits. - HPR 1313 INTRODUCTION TO HEALTH, PHYSICAL EDUCATION & RECREATIONIntroduction to the objective, literature, and organizations of the profession.
 Analysis of successful teaching with discussion of the responsibilities and opportunity of professional personnel.
 Orientation of student to opportunities in the field.
 Three hours; 3 credits. - HPR 2111 GENERAL ACTIVITIES -- Same description as HPR 1111.
 Two hours; 1 credit. - HPR 2121 GENERAL ACTIVITIES -- Same description as HPR 1111.
-Two hours; 1 credit. - HPR 2131 VARSITY SPORTS--Participation in varsity sport.
-1 credit. (name sport) - HPR 2141 VARSITY SPORTS--Participation in varsity sport.
-1 credit. (name sport) - HPR 2213 FIRST AID--Instruction and practice in methods prescribed in the American Red Cross standard and advanced courses.
-(Does not transfer
+Two hours; 1 credit. - HPR 2131 VARSITY SPORTS--Participation in \\\\\ varsity sport. - HPR 2141 VARSITY SPORTS--Participation in \\\\\ varsity sport.
+1 credit. \\\\\ (name sport)